Carlsmed launches US$107m Nasdaq IPO

 Carlsmed raised US$64.5m on a Series C private round completed in March 2024.
 B Capital and US Venture, which currently own 35.1% and 28.3% stakes, led the Series C round.

 Carlsmed joins a growing pipeline of IPOs being marketed.
-Online educator and McGraw Hill and consumer intelligence software provider NIQ Global Intelligence launched marketing of their IPOs early Monday, both touting enhancements to their business from AI.
+Online educator McGraw Hill and consumer intelligence software provider NIQ Global Intelligence launched marketing of their IPOs on Monday, each touting enhancements to their business from AI.